Hilton Singapore Orchard: First renaming

 The hotel was renamed Meritus Mandarin Singapore in 2002.
 It underwent a S$200 million renovation in 2009.
 The ground level lobby and the lower levels were converted to a shopping mall, The Mandarin Gallery.
 The hotel lobby was relocated to level 5, beside the swimming pool.
 At the conclusion of the renovations, in 2010, the hotel was renamed the Mandarin Orchard Singapore.

 Second renaming

 On 24 February 2022, the hotel was renamed again to Hilton Singapore Orchard.
 The nearby Hilton Singapore was renamed voco Orchard Singapore in January 2022.

 Facilities

 The Chatterbox restaurant at the hotel is well known for its award-winning Hainanese chicken rice.
 In 2007, a co-creator of the dish, Steven Low, was laid off after 31 years of service.
 He promptly opened his own restaurant, serving the same dish at a quarter of the price.
-The Mandarin Gallery shopping mall houses boutiques including Montblanc (pens), Emporio Armani, Marc by Marc Jacobs, D&G, Vertu, Just Cavalli and Mauboussin, as well as restaurants such as Ippudo and the one-Michelin-starred Beni.
+The Mandarin Gallery shopping mall houses boutiques including Montblanc (pens), Emporio Armani, Marc by Marc Jacobs, D&G, Vertu, Just Cavalli and Mauboussin, as well as restaurants such as Ippudo, YakiniQuest and the one-Michelin-starred Beni.